Reading time: 35 minutes

 Everybody struggles with retention.

-For nonprofits, it is retaining donors (only 23% of new donors stick!)
+For nonprofits, it is retaining donors (The year-to-date retention rate for donors in Q3 of 2023 stood at 30.7%!)
 For political organizations, it is consolidating support from their voters.
-And of course for businesses, it is getting their customers to buy again (they lose 15% of their customers every year).
+And, of course, for businesses, it is getting their customers to buy again (they lose 15% of their customers every year).

 When you look closer at all these segments, something really interesting pops up.